timfayz/elementcss/docs/API.md

 # elementcss API

-All source code has well-written embedded documentation with several examples per each `@function()` or `@mixin()` definition.
+elementcss has well-written embedded documentation with several examples per each `@function()` and `@mixin()` definition.
 Files are logically separated and organized so that you can read them as API sections.
-That's why the listings below is given as automatically generated set of direct links to the sources.
+The listings below is generated automatically and gives you direct links to the source definitions.

 Files starting with `_css-*` basically means they *also* have `@mixin`(s) that generate CSS code.
 Otherwise, they only contain function definitions.